 Subsequent payments should ideally be made by depositing money into the lawyer's escrow account to be transferred to the seller’s account at the appropriate date or, in the case of a completed property, ready for final completion date.
 This avoids you losing your money in the unfortunate event that the off-plan purchase you wish to undertake is abandoned by its developers.
-As part of IPIN Globals due diligence process, developers are carefully vetted and any recommended project will come with the approval of our due diligence experts.

 The Notary, a licensed and highly qualified law graduate, will authenticate the Contract of Sale, signed before him on the day of completion.
 Your lawyer will then submit the documents to the Title Registry Office to be registered in your name.
 Depending on what region of the Dominican Republic you buy in, this process can take anything from a day, to a month or even around 100 days.